 Baritone, Andrew Garland, is hailed as a performer whose artistry is a perfect combination between “baritone of strength and vocal opulence” (Opera News) and “cosmic energy and suavity” (Opera News).
 He is widely recognized as a leader in recital work with dozens of performances around the country including Carnegie Hall with pianist Warren Jones and programs of modern American songs all over the Unites States and in Canada.
 Jones, Marilyn Horne, Steven Blier, many American composers, and several major music publications all endorse him as a highly communicative singer leading the way for the song recital into the 21st Century.
-This season Garland can be heard as the baritone soloist in The Messiah at, the Rhode Island Philharmonic, and the Colorado Bach Ensemble, the Nashville Symphony’s regional premiere and recording of Frank’s Conquest Requiem, the Santa Fe Pro Musica’s production of The Creation, and in concert with the Savannah Philharmonic.
+This season Garland makes his Boston Symphony Orchestra debut soloing in the Holliday POPS.
+He will also be heard in Gabriela Frank’s Conquest Requiem (Columbus Symphony) the Bach B Minor Mass (Colorado Bach Ensemble), Mozart Requiem (Colorado Symphony), and in recitals of new American Music in Colorado and the east coast.

 He brings his highly communicative style to the concert stage with orchestras including the Atlanta Symphony, Boston Baroque, The Handel and Haydn Society, Emmanuel Music, Boston Youth Symphony, National Philharmonic, Albany Symphony, Houston Symphony, UMS Ann Arbor, Washington Master Chorale at the Kennedy Center and National Chorale at Lincoln Center.